kotlin-hands-on/kotlin-junit-sample/README.md

 Configuration guides: [Maven](maven.md) | [Gradle](gradle.md)

 A sample project demonstrating how to write tests in Kotlin for Java applications.
-This project shows the migration path from Java tests to Kotlin tests while testing Java source code.
+This project shows how to add a Kotlin test for testing Java source code.

 ## Getting Started